-As you now know, until further notice, school will not open on June 1st except for the children of key workers.
+As you now know, until further notice, school is currently only open for the children of key workers.

-Please know that we still long for all our school family to be together.
-While this time is delayed, we will be working behind the scenes so that we can be sure we have done everything we can to prepare for a phased return in the safest way possible for our school and so that we are ready when the time comes.
+While we cannot all be together yet, we are working hard behind the scenes so that we can be sure we have done everything we can to prepare for a phased return in the safest way possible for our school and so that we are ready when the time comes.

 We will continue to keep uploading work and activities as well as photos on the class webpages.

 As you know I am always here for you, as are your child's teachers, so do email us if you need to.
 You can also ring or email Mrs Naylor or Mrs Thompson.

 Stay safe everyone!

 A little Monday morning message from Mrs Hodges!

 June is the month of the Sacred Heart of Jesus.